 And there are more contradictions, such as no lead-acid batteries but LiFePO4 technology, permanent 12 V and 230 V power, diesel heating versus gas heating, induction cooking versus gas cooking, fancy refrigerators versus a 12V compressor fridge.
 Also worth mentioning: Flexible constructions to retain floor space versus fully filling the van space.

 In recent years, I have looked at, and studied a lot of, custom work.
 Much to my dismay, I have to conclude that all too often very bad work is done in the sector with accents on far too heavy, wrong choice of materials, serious rust, rot and mould and clumsy and ill-considered constructions.

 To prove me right, it makes the Labora project a tough challenge, but at the same time an illustration of how things can be done differently and hopefully better.
-The plan is to use 2021 and 2022 for the final construction and to publish much information.
+The plan is to use 2021 to mid-2013 for final construction and to publish a lot of information.

 Un Constructeur Sort ses Griffes Un Constructeur Traite ses Griefs!

 “Un Constructeur Sort ses Griffes” was a Peugeot slogan with the meaning: “A Builder Gets his Claws Out” (think of the lion).
 “Un Constructeur Traite ses Griefs!” has more to do with preventing shoddy work: “A Builder Addresses His Grievances!”